react-voodoo/react-voodoo/readme.md

             {
                 translateZ: "-.2box"
             }
-        ]
+        ],

+        filter:
+            {
+                blur:"5px"
+            }
 };
-const axisSample = [{
+const axisSample = [
+	{
         target: "someTweenRefId",   // target tween ref id ( optional if used as tweenAxis on a TweenRef ) from    : 0,                // tween start position
         duration: 100,              // tween duration
         easeFn  : "easeCircleIn",   // function or easing fn id from [d3-ease](https://github.com/d3/d3-ease)

         apply   : {// relative css values to be applied
             // Same syntax as the styles
             transform: [{}, {
                 translateZ: "-.2box"
             }]
         }
+    },
+    {
+    	type     : "Event",
+        from     : 40,
+        duration : 20,

+	    // triggered when axis has scrolled in the Event period
+	    // delta : [-1,1] is the update inside the Event period entering:(delta)=>false,

+	    // triggered when axis has scrolled in the Event period
+	    // newPos, precPos : [0,1] position inside the Event period
+	    // delta : [-1,1] is the update inside the Event period moveTo:(newPos, precPos, delta)=>false,

+	    // triggered when axis has scrolled out the Event period
+	    // delta : [-1,1] is the update inside the Event period leaving:(delta)=>false
     }
 ];

 const Sample = ( {} ) => {
     const //[parentTweener]      = Voodoo.hook(true),